E-Pavlenkov/MadFW/readme.md

         .htaccess

-    media (media, files folder, can be moved/renamed, setting up in settings.php) _cache (system folder for store template and routes cache)
+    media (media, files folder, can be moved/renamed, setting up in settings.php) _cache (system folder for store templates and routes cache)

 ## Setting file